Megabit/Blazorise/Tests/Blazorise.E2E.Tests/ReadMe.md

 ### Ways to disable headless mode

-To remove the headless mode, you can either:
+To remove the headless mode, you can run any of the following:

 - `dotnet test -- Playwright.LaunchOptions.Headless=false`
 - `dotnet test --filter "MyTest" -- Playwright.LaunchOptions.Headless=false` (run a single test)
 - Set Headless to false in the .runsettings file that's located in the solution root folder
 - `set HEADED=1
 dotnet test`